-The holiday season is fast approaching and everyone’s looking forward to receiving their 13th month pay and Christmas bonus.
+Christmas is fast approaching and everyone’s looking forward to receiving their 13th month pay and bonuses.
 Amid all the excitement and budget planning, it’s best to know the facts behind these two types of employee benefits.

 Who are entitled to a 13th month pay, and what makes it different from a Christmas bonus?